 CAILIN YATSKO, originally from Arkansas, is a New York City-based narrative and documentary cinematographer.
 In 2011, she partnered with director Ani Simon-Kennedy to form Bicephaly Pictures, one of just a few female production companies in NYC - producing narrative films, music videos, web series, and commercials.

-With director Ani Simon-Kennedy, she shot her first feature Days of Gray on location in Iceland in 2012, and they are currently in post-production on their second feature narrative The Short History of the Long Road, featuring Sabrina Carpenter, Steven Ogg, Maggie Siff, and Danny Trejo.
+With director Ani Simon-Kennedy, they have collaborated on two narrative features: Days of Gray and the upcoming The Short History of the Long Road, premiering in US Narrative Competition at the 2019 Tribeca Film Festival.
 She also shot with director Cynthia Lowen (Bully) for the feature documentary Netizens, exposing the proliferation of cyber harassment facing women, which premiered at the 2018 Tribeca Film Festival.

 Cailin is a member of CinematographersXX and the International Collective of Female Cinematographers.

 Featured as a panelist at the American Society of Cinematographers "Day of Inspiration" in New York City and on No Film School's "Confessions of a Low-Budget Female Cinematographer".